kotelnikov/mgos_telegram/README.md

 ## TGB.answer(), TGB.answer_js()

-Use this methods to send answers to callback queries sent from inline keyboards.
+Use these methods to send answers to callback queries sent from inline keyboards.
 The answer will be displayed to the user as a notification at the top of the chat screen or as an alert.
-You can send the simple text answer or you can use the native Telegram bot API for [answerCallbackQuery](https://core.telegram.org/bots/api#answercallbackquery) method.
+You can send the simple text answer, or you can use the native Telegram bot API for [answerCallbackQuery](https://core.telegram.org/bots/api#answercallbackquery) method.

 ```js
 TGB.answer(id, text, alert);